-This 4-page document is part of a series which addresses end-of-life concerns, entitled The Art of Goodbye.
-The publication discusses the Patient Self-Determination Act, advance care planning, and communication about advance care planning.
+With increased access to information, survivors as consumers are seeking more alternatives to the conventional funeral.
+For some, tradition continues to inform, but for others, options are evolving and forming new possibilities.
+This 3-page document is part of a series which addresses end-of-life concerns, entitled The Art of Goodbye.
+The publication discusses family-directed funerals, certified celebrants, and green or natural burial.
 Written by Lynda Spence, and published by the UF/IFAS Department of Family, Youth and Community Sciences, July 2018.

-This 5-page document is one in the Key Plant, Key Pests series.
-It helps identify common pests found on the Chinese elm (Ulmus parvifolia).
-Written by Juanita Popenoe, Caroline R. Warwick, and Richard Beeson Jr. and published by the UF/IFAS Environmental Horticulture Department, July 2018.
+This 3-page document is one in the Key Plant, Key Pests series.
+It helps identify common pests found on the Chinese fringe.
+Written by Juanita Popenoe, Caroline R. Warwick, and Jianjun Chen and published by the UF/IFAS Environmental Horticulture Department, July 2018.